When the temperatures rise, getting enough to drink is important whether you’re playing sports, traveling or just sitting in the sun.

 What does being well hydrated mean?
 The amount of water a person needs depends on climatic conditions, clothing worn and exercise intensity and duration, Batson said.

 A person who perspires heavily will need to drink more than someone who doesn’t.
-Certain medical conditions, such as diabetes or heart disease, may also mean you need to drink more to avoid over-taxing the heart or other organs.
+Certain medical conditions, such as diabetes or heart disease, may also mean you need to drink more water.
 People with cystic fibrosis have high concentrations of sodium in their sweat and also need to use caution to avoid dehydration.
 And some medications can act as diuretics, causing the body to lose more fluid.

 Thirst isn’t the best indicator that you need to drink.
 “If you get thirsty, you’re already dehydrated,” Batson said.